 Nathaniel Hooper continued to live at 264 Beacon until his death in May of 1886.
 After his death, his unmarried daughters and youngest son — Jane, Elizabeth, and Samuel — moved to 141 Beacon to live with their aunt, Eunice Hooper.

-The Lees continued to live there until his death in March of 1910.
+George and Caroline Lee continued to live at 264 Beacon until his death in March of 1910.
 After his death, Caroline Lee moved to Chestnut Hill.

 264 Beacon was not listed in the 1911 Blue Book.